-You can self-enrol for Term 1, Term 2 and Term 3 once UNSW Annual Enrolment is open.
+You can self-enrol for Term 1, Term 2, Term 3, and Summer Term once UNSW Annual Enrolment is open.